sagri-tokyo/autopolygons_api/README.md

 ```

 Insert shape files of farmland polygons into DB

 ```console
 docker-compose run --rm unionpolygon_app python manage.py runscript seeds
 ```

 ## Merge split polygons into one polygon in DB

-Pass float number after --script-args(This number is an IoU theshold to merge)
+Pass float number after --script-args(This number is an IoU theshold to merge polygons)

 If you don't pass that, it merges when polygons are intersected